nteract/bookstore/running_ci_locally.md

 1. Open two terminals with the current working directory as the root `bookstore` directory.

-2. In one terminal run `ci/local.sh`.
+2. In one terminal run `yarn test:server`.
 This will start up minio.

-3. In the other terminal run `node ci/integration.js`.
-This will run the integration tests
+3. In the other terminal run `yarn test`.
+This will run the integration tests.

 ## Interactive python tests